Returning to Myself

 Returning to Myself is the eighth studio album by American singer-songwriter Brandi Carlile, released on October 24, 2025, via Interscope and Lost Highway.
 It was announced on September 3, 2025, alongside the release of the title track as the lead single and its Floria Sigismondi-directed music video.

 The album was praised by music critics for its lyrics, considered "philosophical" and "spiritual", and its musical production.
-Commercially it became Carlile's fifth top-ten album on the Billboard 200 in United States and third appearance on the UK Albums Chart.
+Commercially, it became Carlile's fifth top-ten album on the Billboard 200 in the United States and her third appearance on the UK Albums Chart.

+On September 25, 2026, a deluxe version of the album, subtitled the Sad Gay Version, was released featuring re-recordings of the original ten tracks with more intimate production alongside a cover of Billy Joel's "And So It Goes".

 Background and composition

 In 2023, after her seventh studio album In These Silent Days (2021), Brandi Carlile had started to write and record songs with Elton John, including the collaboration "Never Too Late", the theme to John's 2024 documentary of the same name, which was nominated for Best Original Song at the 97th Academy Awards.
 The two artists released the collaborative album Who Believes in Angels? on April 4, 2025, through Interscope Records.